 CARROT TOPS = yellow (only tried once, too light; maybe try more then 1c or add to another colour)

-CRANBERRY JUICE* = purple/green/earthy splotches (use straight up no boiling, just add vinegar; overnight in onion skin left black and green!)
+CRANBERRY JUICE* = purple/wine/green/grey/black or earthy splotches depending on length of time (use straight up no boiling, just add vinegar; overnight in onion skin left black and green!
+Can leave an almost bubbly film which has a really pretty effect)

 GRAPE JUICE = lavendar